-The parameters $D$ and $\alpha$ represent the white and color noise strengths, respectively, and $\lambda$ the correlational decay rate.
-For color noise, we are only interested in symmetrical dichotomous noise (random telegraph signal) for which $\xi(t)$ can take one of the values $\xi = \pm \alpha$, and the average waiting time for each of these states is $\lambda^{-1}$.
-Under the following limiting conditions: $\alpha^{2}\rightarrow \infty$ and $\lambda \rightarrow \infty$, Eq.~\eqref{Eq:cNoise} reduces to~\eqref{Eq:wNoise}, provided $\alpha^2 / \lambda = D$ (see Ref.~\onlinecite{Gitterman}).
+The parameters $D$ and $\alpha$ represent the white and colored noise strengths, respectively, and $\lambda$ the correlational decay rate.
+A special case of the colored noise is the symmetrical dichotomous noise (random telegraph signal) for which $\xi(t)$ can take one of the values $\xi = \pm \alpha$, and the average waiting time for each of these states is $\lambda^{-1}$.
+Under the limiting conditions: $\alpha^{2}\rightarrow \infty$ and $\lambda \rightarrow \infty$, Eq.~(\ref{Eq:cNoise}) reduces to~(\ref{Eq:wNoise}), provided $\alpha^2 / \lambda = D$ (see Ref.~\refcite{Gitterman}).